Presented By

-The investigation centers around cash paid to pornographic film star Stormy Daniels in 2016 before Trump’s election win.
+The charges so far remain under seal, but the investigation centers around cash paid to pornographic film star Stormy Daniels in 2016 before Trump’s election win.
 Daniels says she had an affair with Trump; Trump denies this.

 Read More: What Trump Has Said About Stormy Daniels

-The prospect of Trump’s arrest—the first in history for a former president—raises questions about the process Trump would be subject to during his arrest and trial—including whether any extraordinary measures would be taken given his unique status.
+But Trump’s impending legal battle raises questions about the process Trump would be subject to during his arrest and trial—including whether any extraordinary measures would be taken given his unique status.
 “This is not just high profile.
 This was the President of the United States.
 There’s been nobody like him to walk those halls,” Jeremy Saland, defense attorney and former Manhattan Assistant District Attorney, says.

-TIME spoke with legal experts about each step of the process, and how Trump’s indictment might proceed differently from run-of-the-mill white-collar crime cases.
+Prior to the indictment, TIME spoke with legal experts about each step of the process, and how the charges against Trump might proceed differently from run-of-the-mill white-collar crime cases.

 The arrest

-The charges Trump would likely face are for white-collar crimes regarding financial dealings, and given their non-violent nature, defendants in such cases typically “self-surrender,” skipping public perp walks.
+The charges Trump faces are for white-collar crimes regarding financial dealings, and given their non-violent nature, defendants in such cases typically “self-surrender,” skipping public perp walks.

 Shanlon Wu, a white-collar defense attorney and former federal prosecutor, tells TIME that defense counsels typically receive notice when their white-collar clients are being indicted.
 “You would make an appointment basically, to bring your client in to be booked and fingerprinted,” Wu says.

 Wu adds that Trump’s lawyers may even seek some special arrangements, given he’s a former president, to avoid walking through the front entrance of the courthouse or police station in an attempt to be more discreet.
-On Friday, Trump’s attorney said that if indicted, Trump would not resist arrest and that they would follow normal procedures.
+Another of Trump’s attorneys had previously said that if indicted, Trump would not resist arrest and that they would follow normal procedures.
 “There won’t be a standoff at Mar-a-Lago with Secret Service and the Manhattan DA’s office,” Joe Tacopina told the New York Daily News.

-But some speculate that if indicted Trump may take a completely different approach, facing the arrest publicly and choosing to send a message of political victimization to his supporters.
+But some have speculated that Trump could take a completely different approach, facing the arrest publicly and choosing to send a message of political victimization to his supporters.
 “He sort of embraces the angst, divisiveness and excitement,” Saland says.

-Saland says he thinks that when Trump began talking about the potential indictment, he was trying to get ahead of the scandal and send a message that, “I’m gonna show up in court, and I’m gonna face this head on, because there’s a conspiracy against me.”
+Saland says he thinks that when Trump began talking about his indictment on March 18—predicting it would come the following Tuesday—he was trying to get ahead of the scandal and send a message that, “I’m gonna show up in court, and I’m gonna face this head on, because there’s a conspiracy against me.”

 “I would fully expect that he’s not going to slink away, he’s not going to hide and be discreet, he’s going to own it. and he’s going to turn it around and use it as a sword and a shield; ‘Yes, I have been arrested.
 Yes, I have been indicted by a grand jury.
 Yes.
 Prosecutors are unethical.
 Yes, this is a witch hunt,’” Saland says.
 “Something to that effect.”

-If indicted, Trump would have to go through the same process, where he would be booked, finger-printed, and a “mug shot” taken.
+However, some of the procedures will likely remain the same, no matter Trump’s status as the 45th president of the United States.
+He will be booked, finger-printed, and have a “mug shot” taken.
 With Trump’s substantial ties to the community, especially his ongoing 2024 presidential campaign, the judge likely wouldn’t deem him a flight risk, former federal prosecutor Renato Mariotti tells TIME.
-Given the white-collar charges Trump would likely be confronting, he wouldn’t even face bond, just released on his own recognizance per New York law.
+Given the white-collar charges Trump would likely be confronting, he may not even face bond, just released on his own recognizance per New York law.

 Security measures

-Law enforcement agencies at the local, state and federal level have been working to prepare the Manhattan Criminal Court for the possibility that Trump is indicted, NBC News reported Friday, citing anonymous sources.
+Law enforcement agencies at the local, state, and federal level have been working to prepare the Manhattan Criminal Court for Trump’s indictment, NBC News reported March 17, citing anonymous sources.
 The New York Police Department, New York State Court Officers, the Manhattan District Attorney’s Office, the Secret Service, and the FBI are all involved, according to NBC.

 “Court security may also set up a sort of a barrier zone, meaning there’s going to be ‘X’ amount of feet, where people can walk through and there won’t be any reporters sticking microphones in their faces,” Wu adds that there would probably be limits to how many people are allowed in the courtroom.